-NHS Employers Ethical Recruitment Red List for IMG Doctors03 Apr, 202315 Minutes
+NHS Employers Code of Practice for International Recruitment - Red List for IMG Doctors03 Apr, 202315 Minutes

 As an international medical graduate, you might have heard the term ‘red list’ and, naturally, wonder what that means for your migration to the UK.
 As part of the NHS Employers Code of Practice for International Recruitment, the red list (also called the WHO Workforce Support and Safeguard List) is a list of countries that cannot be actively recruited by UK health and social care organisations including recruitment agencies.
 The World Health Organisation decides which countries are on this list and it is constantly being reviewed and updated.

 As a fully framework approved and committed member of the ethical recruiters list BDI Resourcing are unable to take part in any active recruitment for candidates residing in red list countries.
 If your country is on the red list, you might wonder what that means for you.
 Likely, you’ll have lots of questions: what is it, exactly?
 How does it affect landing an NHS doctor position?
 Why is it necessary?
 The DHSC keeps full guidance on this matter constantly updated in a code of practice; however, we have put this article together to field some of the common questions that we get from red list candidates who we’re unable to represent.
 Aside from the prohibition of active recruitment, the code of practice also sets out some excellent benchmarks and provides guidance on how to avoid scams, punitive repayment clauses and exploitation.
 With this in mind, international doctors from all countries (green, amber and red list) will benefit from reading this article.